Hamza417/Felicity/README.md

 - **Realtime Library Updates:** The app automatically detects and updates the music library in real-time as new tracks are added or removed from the device adapted from Peristyle app.
-- **All Storage Support:** Full support for both internal and external storages including SD cards and USB drives.
 - **Auto Scanning:** The app automatically scans for new music files and updates the library without requiring manual refreshes.
 - **Server Mode:** Host Felicity as a local server to create a central music library for all local